jockehewh/xcms/README.md

 The pages you have created are located in this section, clicking one `page.html` will load the page content in the workspace en will add a __Save & close__ button after the __Delete page__ button.

 Each page comes with a __delete page__ button that allows you to delete the page.

+If you want to duplicate a page you can "right click" on the page's name. you will be asked to name the new page. click __duplicate__ to save your duplicata.

 ##### Custom Javascript and CSS